Art Terms and Definitions — T

 violet

-One of the secondary colors that is created when the two primary colors of red and blue are mixed.
+A secondary color formed by mixing the primary colors red and blue.
 See “Secondary Colors.”
 The complement or opposite of the color yellow.
 The color of violet is named for the violet flower from which the color is derived.

 Viridian